m-casa/fruit-collab/README.md

-# grape
+# Fruit Jammers
-A charming, fast-paced and multiplayer platformer where you take control of a tiny grape.
+A charming, multiplayer brawler where you take control of tiny fruit people!